wfailla/un-orchestrator/orchestrator/README.md

 It consists of two parts:

-  * the Openflow controller(s): a new Openflow controller is created for each new LSI, which is used to steer the traffic among the ports of the LSI itself;
+  * the Openflow controller(s): a new Openflow controller is created for each new LSI, which steers the traffic among the ports of the LSI itself;
-  * the switch manager: it is used to create/destroy LSIs and virtual ports, and more.
+  * the switch manager: it creates/destroys LSIs and virtual ports, and more.
 In practice, it allows the un-orchestrator to interact with the vSwitch in order to perform management operations.
 Each virtual switch implementation (e.g., xDPd, OvS) may require a different